dfinity/portal/docs/developer-docs/integrations/sns/managing/sns-asset-canister.md

 Once the asset canister has been handed over to the SNS, only the governance canister should have `Commit` rights, and principals in the whitelist should have `Prepare` rights.
 The developer who configured and deployed the SNS should have their permissions removed during the SNS launch.

-If the whitelist needs to be adapted or changed, it is recommended that the SNS calls `take_ownership` via a proposal, which must be added as a custom proposal type.
+It is recommended that the SNS calls `take_ownership` via a proposal, which must be added as a custom proposal type.
 This will clear all permissions, and give only the SNS governance canister `Commit` permissions.
 If the SNS does not call `take_ownership`, a user cannot verify that all changes to the assets have been approved by an SNS proposal.

 ### Granting permissions